 Skip to content

-Our Adult Care service provides a Welfare Rights team who can help to ensure you are claiming the correct entitlement to benefits.
+Derbyshire County Council - Welfare Benefits team can help to ensure you are claiming the correct entitlement to benefits.
 They can also help you to challenge benefit decisions and represent you at benefit appeals.
+The team can be contacted Mondays, Tuesdays and Thursdays from 10am to midday, and 2pm to 4pm.

 Telephone: 01629 531535